 - Put clothes on

-If you’re careful to think through the possible drawbacks to working from home and make sure to set aside a specific space and schedule, then working from home can match the dream you’ve had in your head.
+If you’re careful to think through the possible drawbacks of working from home and make sure to set aside a specific space and schedule, then a remote job can match the dream you’ve had in your head.

 Article written by Laurie